A Healthy Approach to Juice for Toddlers (& Kids)

 Avoid cranberry drinks and cranberry cocktails, which often contain added sugar and other ingredients.

 Cranberry juice is acidic and can irritate the bladder.
-If your toddler has a history of urinary tract infections (UTIs), talk with your pediatrician before giving them cranberry juice.
+If your toddler has a history of urinary tract infections (UTIs), talk with your pediatrician before giving it to them.

 Carrot Juice